degenraccoon/pumpfun-free-buybot/readme.md

 # Pump.fun Buy Bot by @degenraccoon

-This is a simple, free to use bot that will buy a specified token on pump.fun
+This is a simple, free to use bot that will buy a specified token on pump.fun.

+!!If you need a custom volume bot, auto sniper, bump bot for pump.fun/solana, contact @degenraccoon on TG !!We have a ready to use auto sniper for sale, contact @degenraccoon on TG

 ## What will you need for this script?